 - Write a historical article for the quarterly AHS Newsletter or the annual Arlington Historical Magazine.
 To learn more: email the editor at firstname.lastname@example.org

 - Outreach: Help staff the Arlington Historical Society table at neighborhood events throughout the year and at the county fair in August.
-You’ll work with a fellow volunteer for a few hours handing out materials, selling books, and helping answer questions.
+You’ll work with a fellow volunteer for a few hours handing out information, selling books, and helping answer questions.